cyrus-mc/helm-alertmanager/README.md

 ## Install

-It is best to install this through the helm-prometheus helm chart.
+It is best to install the alertmanager through the helm-prometheus helm chart.
 The Alertmanager is one of the helm-prometheus chart dependencies.
 Not directly using the method below.

 ```
 git clone git@github.com:Smarsh/helm-alermanager.git